The Tantric Gnosis of Duran Duran

 This was considered an especially dangerous process.
 The Italian esotericist, Julius Evola, likened it to ‘riding the tiger’.
 The only way to ensure that we will not be “eaten” by the destructive forces of the Kali Yuga or Iron Age (Philip K. Dick’s ‘Black Iron Prison’) is by making the tiger a vehicle.
 Only by becoming “Wild Boys”—Tantric virahas (virile heroes)—will we survive.
 It is no coincidence, therefore, that Duran Duran’s album, Seven and the Ragged Tiger makes secret allusions to the sevenfold character of embodiment and the ferocious character of liberation that engages the dangers of dissolution.
 Once again Rhea is the key, for this act is ultimately a recapitulation of the iconography of Rhea herself, who was depicted riding a rampant lion (a symbolically equivalent animal).
 The symbolism here anticipates the eighth Major Arcana of the Tarot—Strength—in which the lion succumbs to the gentle ministrations of the Lady, who guides the lion’s roar.
 Once again, it is the feminine principle that is the source of true power.

 Aaron Cheak, PhD, is a scholar of comparative religion, philosophy, and esotericism.
-He is the author and editor of Alchemical Traditions: From Antiquity to the Avant-Garde (Numen Books, 2013), and translator of the Greek Lexicon of Goldmaking (forthcoming through Rubedo Press).
+He is the author of Alchemical Traditions: From Antiquity to the Avant-Garde (2013) and The Leaf of Immortality (2017).
+He currently translates neglected Hermetic classics for Rubedo Press.